sleede/fab-manager/docker/README.md

 exit
 ```

+<a id="setup-folders-env-file"></a>
 ### setup folders and env file

-<a id="setup-folders-env-file"></a>
+Create the config folder:
 ```bash
 mkdir -p /home/core/fabmanager/config
 ```

-Copy the previously customized `env.example` file as `/home/core/fabmanager/config/env`
+Then, copy the previously customized `env.example` file as `/home/core/fabmanager/config/env`

+Create the nginx folder:
 ```bash
 mkdir -p /home/core/fabmanager/config/nginx
 ```

+Then,
 Copy the previously customized `nginx_with_ssl.conf.example` as `/home/core/fabmanager/config/nginx/fabmanager.conf`

-OR
+**OR**

-Copy the previously customized `nginx.conf.example` as `/home/core/fabmanager/config/nginx/fabmanager.conf` if you do not want ssl support (not recommended !).
+Copy the previously customized `nginx.conf.example` as `/home/core/fabmanager/config/nginx/fabmanager.conf` if you do not want to use ssl (not recommended !).

+<a id="ssl-certificate-letsencrypt"></a>
 ### SSL certificate with LetsEncrypt
-<a id="ssl-certificate-letsencrypt"></a>

-*TO BE READ ONLY IF YOU WANT TO USE SSL*.
+**FOLLOW THOSE INSTRUCTIONS ONLY IF YOU WANT TO USE SSL**.

 Let's Encrypt is a new Certificate Authority that is free, automated, and open.
 Let’s Encrypt certificates expire after 90 days, so automation of renewing your certificates is important.